-- Patients come to emergency with lower right quadrant pain usually accompanied by low grade fever, nausea and vomiting; loss of appetite is common. - On examination, there is local tenderness with pressure at McBurney's point (located halfway between the umbilicus and the anterior spine of the ilium).
+- Patients come to emergency with lower right quadrant pain usually accompanied by low grade fever, nausea and vomiting; loss of appetite is common. - On examination, there is local tenderness with pressure at McBurney's point (Is located at a point on an imaginary line at one-third distance from the right Anterior Superior Iliac Spine (ASIS) to the umbilicus).
 Rebound tenderness may be present. - If appendix ruptures, pain becomes more diffuse; abdominal distention develops from paralytic ileus and condition worsens. - Perforation generally occurs 24 hours after the onset of pain.
 Symptoms include a fever of 37.7 °C (100 °F) or greater, a toxic appearance, and continued abdominal pain or tenderness.